-GRADES: Grades will be based on exams (60%), homework (30%), and worksheets (10%).
-There will be 2 exams during the semester (each worth 15%) as well as a final exam (worth 30%).
-Late work will not be accepted without an excuse.
+GRADES: Grades will be based on exams (45%), homework (30%), worksheets (10%), and a final project (15%).
+There will be 2 exams during the semester (each worth 12.5%) as well as a final exam (worth 20%).
+Homework will be collected approximately weekly.
+The final project will involve the analysis of data and a written report of the procedures used, the results obtained, and the significance of those results.
 No extra credit will be given.
-Final grades will be assigned using the following scale (with a + or - for the top and bottom scores within appropriate ranges):
+Final grades will be assigned using the following rough scale (with + or - at the top and bottom of appropriate ranges):

 Score Grade

 90-100 A

 80-90 В

-70-80 C
+70-80 С

 60-70 D

 0-60 F

-HOMEWORK: Homework will be collected weekly (more or less).
-In writing solutions you should strive for clarity and, usually, brevity.
-Complex solutions or proofs should begin with a brief statement of the main idea/technique of the solution before proceeding with a detailed exposition.
+GUIDELINES FOR WRITTEN SOLUTIONS.
+Writers should strive for clarity and, usually, brevity.
+Start with a clear statement of the problem and, for complex problems, a summary of the important elements.
+Complex solutions or proofs should also include a brief summary of the main idea(s) of the solution before proceeding with a detailed exposition.
 Avoid introducing superfluous variables and be sure to specify what each variable is when it is introduced.
 Use actual English words (not just math) to make actual English sentences.

 ATTENDANCE AND OTHER CLASS BUSINESS: Students are expected to attend all classes.
 Absences should be excused in advance or by a written, signed note from an authority.
-Excessive absences (more than 6) result in the student receiving a grade of V. Students with disabilities should work with the DREAM office to make sure that all necessary accommodations are made.
+Excessive absences may result in the student receiving a grade of V. Students with disabilities should work with the DREAM office to make sure that all necessary accommodations are made.
 Any changes to these policies will be announced in class.